HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 # Circuit Playground Connections

-Enkele tips en ideeën om externe hardware aan te sluiten op je CPE!
+Some tips and ideas to connect external hardware to your CPE!

 - [Circuits](#circuit)
 - [External pins](#analog)